AakashN2k03/OOP/C++/POLYMORPHISM/final_keyword.md

 # C++ Final Keyword

-The `final` keyword was introduced in C++11 to prevent further overriding of virtual functions or inheriting from classes.
-It provides a way to control class design by explicitly marking methods or classes as terminal in their inheritance hierarchy.
+- The `final` keyword was introduced in C++11 to prevent further overriding of virtual functions or inheriting from classes.

 ## Use Cases